mend/renovate-ce-ee/docs/configure-renovate-bitbucket-server.md

 - url: The URL and port of the Renovate Server.
   - Note: Ensure ports are open to receiving incoming calls from the Bitbucket server.
 - secret: The Webhook secret defined in the MEND_RNV_WEBHOOK_SECRET environment variable on the Renovate Server.

+### Allow Renovate CE/EE to create Repository webhooks via Bitbucket API

+By setting the values of the two environment variables `MEND_RNV_WEBHOOK_URL` and `MEND_RNV_ADMIN_TOKEN` the server will manage the repositories webhooks automatically

+Notes: `MEND_RNV_ADMIN_TOKEN`
+1. Recommended to use a different token than the token for Renovate bot user
+2. This admin token is only used for searching/adding and removing of webhooks on repository level